 First Alert Weather: Severe storms sweep across Maryland Saturday

-BALTIMORE -- A severe thunderstorm warning has been issued for several counties in Maryland until 5 p.m.
+BALTIMORE -- A severe thunderstorm warning was in effect for several counties in Maryland until 5 p.m.
+The warning is a prelude to an evening of stormy weather that could cause damage across the state.

-The affected areas include south-central Anne Arundel County, the northwestern part of Calvert County, the southeastern section of Prince Georges County, and the northeastern portion of Charles County.
+The affected areas included south-central Anne Arundel County, the northwestern part of Calvert County, the southeastern section of Prince Georges County, and the northeastern portion of Charles County.

 The Storm Prediction Center still has the Baltimore metro, and north, in a marginal risk for severe weather.